 Step 2 - Know the Purpose

-You will also need to figure out if you plan on using the room year round, what kind of windows and doors you want, what kind of security you need to have, and will it match the style of the rest of your home.
+You will also need to figure out if you plan on using the room year-round, what kind of windows and doors you want, what kind of security you need to have, and will it match the style of the rest of your home.
 These are all important when it comes to adding a solarium or sunroom.
 These are all things that you should consider when planning your solarium.

 Step 3 - Construction of Your Solarium

-If you think you have the experience needed you can purchase kits and plans either over the internet or at a specialty home improvement store.
+If you think you have the experience needed, you can purchase kits and plans either over the internet or at a specialty home improvement store.
 There are some styles of sunrooms that are much easier to build yourself than others.
 A lean-to style room with a slanted front is much easier to build than a straight or rounded room.
 You can find many different styles and plans if you spend a little bit of time looking.

 Step 4 - How to Increase the Efficiency of Your Solarium

-Solariums aren’t the most energy efficient rooms, especially if you build them yourself.
-You can help counter this by including thermal mass in to your design.
+Solariums aren’t the most energy-efficient rooms, especially if you build them yourself.
+You can help counter this by including thermal mass into your design.
 Using stone floors will help retain heat and spread it back through the room.
 Having lots of large windows that face solar south will also help to heat the room.
 Solar south isn’t always compass south, but you can find this easily by contacting a local weather center.
 Incorporating a water element in your solarium will also help retain and disperse heat.
 You can do this easily by including some barrels with water plants in your new room.
 This is beautiful and helps maintain energy efficiency.

 You also want to make sure the glass you use isn’t just a cheap window glass.
 You need to use glass that is thick and will allow the most energy efficiency possible.
-This will help to keep your solarium comfortable through the year.
+This will help to keep your solarium comfortable throughout the year.